 - More than 355 species of birds

 Sabi Sand is home to the Big Five in over 66 000 hectares wild African bush.
 This paradise on earth as there are large amounts of plains game such as Impala and with coming large number of predators making for the biggest concentration of big cats in the world.
 Not only does the park have large number predators but some very rare ones to like King Cheetahs and White Lions.

-The Bush is so rich and diverse that this is probably you place in the world to spot in the to view free-roaming lion, leopard, rhino, buffalo and elephant.
+The Sabi Sands Bush is so rich and diverse that this is probably your place in the world to spot in the to view free-roaming lion, leopard, rhino, buffalo and elephant.
 You may also get an opportunity to spot cheetah, wild dog and more than 200 other animal species which are indigenous to this area.

-Game drives are done very early in the morning and late in the afternoon and into the early evening.
+Game drives in Sabi Sands are done very early in the morning and late in the afternoon and into the early evening.
 The reason for this is that it is too hot in the mid-day sun and animals seek refuge from the heat.
 Game ranchers and their highly skilled tracker will help you get the best picture possible to take home with you.
 Please don't forget to ask you ranger about hundreds of birds and reptiles such as tortoises which live in the park.